 A good rule of thumb is to eat food that’s as close to its natural form as possible.
 One example of applying this idea to your efforts to eat better would be choosing an apple instead of an apple-flavored granola bar.
 Processed foods tend to be high in salt, fat, and added sugar and have been linked to higher rates of obesity, so it’s best to avoid them if you can, says Scheller.

 To do this, start paying attention to nutrition labels so you fully understand how much added sugar is lurking in your favorite foods.
 Then, be on the lookout for sneaky sugar sources and find ways to make them healthier (aka, trade sugary sodas for sparkling water or swap desserts like cookies for a piece of fruit).

 It might be tough at first, but the less sugar you eat, the less you’ll want it, because sugar creates a reward-craving response in the brain, notes Scheller.

 If cutting out desserts all together is too big a step, try employing the 80/20 rule.
 Most of the time (80%) stick with healthful fruits and sparkling water.
 The other 20% you can have that cookie or cake, or try a healthier version.

 3. Add a veggie to every meal you eat

 Less than 10 percent of Americans eat the recommended 2-3 cups of vegetables each day.
-That’s not good since veggies provide the vitamins, minerals, and antioxidants you need to stay healthy.
+That’s not good since veggies are incredibly functional - they provide the vitamins, minerals, and antioxidants you need to stay healthy.